Stay Safe When Working Outdoors

-- Any workers in an industry who are exposed to solar UVR for at least two hours of each working day are considered an at risk outdoor worker.
+Outdoor workers experience a substantial amount of sun exposure daily.
+Any workers in an industry who are exposed to solar UVR for at least two hours of each working day are considered at risk.

 The Be Sunsible Outdoor Workers Program